foundry-vtt-community/wiki.js/setup/hosting/freebsd.md

 >This article was automatically imported from the previous wiki and may contain inaccurate or outdated information.
 {.is-warning}

+# Foundry 11 and later

+The officially supported platforms for Foundry VTT are Linux, macOS and Windows.

+As of Foundry 11, it no longer works on FreeBSD.
+This is likely because FreeBSD does not ship with `glibc`, it uses `libc` instead.
+Running on Linux is the easy solve here.

+An `npm install classic-level --build-from-source` did not resolve.
+It's possible that there's a way to get Foundry VTT 11+ going on FreeBSD; if so, please update this article.

 # Base install directly on FreeBSD, not for NAS